joaoDragado/Udacity/responsiveImages--ud882/HTTPserver_via_python.md

 ### Set up a HTTP Server with Python

-1. cd to the prject's directory
+1. cd to the project's directory

 2. run the command
 > python -m http.server